-We maintain an "at-the-market" equity offering program (the "ATM Program"), pursuant to which we may issue and sell shares of our common stock from time to time, having an aggregate offering price of up to \$200.0 million.
-We have not sold any shares under the ATM Program.
+In August 2024, our board of directors approved an "at-the-market" equity offering program (the "Current ATM Program"), pursuant to which we may issue and sell shares of our common stock from time to time, having an aggregate offering price of up to \$200.0 million.
+Prior to the implementation of the Current ATM Program, we had a \$200.0 million ATM program (the "Prior ATM Program"), which is no longer active.
+No shares were sold under either the Prior ATM Program or the Current ATM Program during the three and nine months ended September 30, 2024.